-B. Name and contact information for special education coordinator School Leader of Special Education Programming; Contact Information Brandi Huling Director of Special Education brandi.huling@hynesschool.com (504)766-0299 CMO Leader of Special Education Programming; Contact Information (if different) Jeannine LaFonta Chief of Solutions and Support jeannine.lafonta@hynesschool.com (504)324-7160 C. Data Snapshots 2022-23 enrollment rate of students with disabilities served by the school Total: 8.3% 2021-22 in school and out of school suspension rate of students with disabilities served by the school Total: 2.0% 2021-22 number of students with disabilities who are removed for disciplinary reasons for more than 10 school days in one academic year Total: 0.0% D. Description of how pupil appraisal, special education, and related services are provided by the school Appraisal/Evaluation
+B. Name and contact information for special education coordinator (schoor and, it applicable, network School Leader of Special Education Programming; Brandi Huling Contact Information Director of Special Education brandi.huling@hynesschool.com (504)766-0299 CMO Leader of Special Education Programming; Jeannine LaFonta Contact Information (if different) Chief of Solutions and Support a navita e tra compañía far entre presi jeannine.lafonta@hynesschool.com (504)324-7160

+C. Data Snapshots 2023-24 enrollment rate of students with disabilities served by the school • Total: 9% 2023-24 in school and out of school suspension rate of students with disabilities served by the school • Total: 0% 2023-24 number of students with disabilities who are removed for disciplinary reasons for more than 10 school days in one academic year • Total: 0%